digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * Explain ng-controller directive.
   The ng-controller directive attaches a controller class to the view.
 This is a key aspect of how angular supports the principles behind the Model-View-Controller design pattern.
 It also creates a new scope.
+* How to validate data in AngularJS?
+  You can use two-way data-binding (ng-model) to validate data.
+Validation happens in the model, where you have a lot of options to validate data using JavaScript and its methods.

+  AngularJS provides basic implementation for most common HTML5 input types: (text, number, url, email, date, radio, checkbox), as well as some directives for validation (required, pattern, minlength, maxlength, min, max).

 #### Fun Questions: